Sanskrit nominals: Roots

 The oldest system of declension was to affix the endings directly to the nominal root.
 This was an ancient feature already in decline in later Proto-Indo-European.
 Of the daughter languages, this system has been best preserved by Sanskrit, especially the older form of Indo-Aryan termed Vedic Sanskrit.

 Stems

 In Proto-Indo-European, a new system developed wherein an intermediary called the thematic vowel is inserted to the root before the final endings are appended: *-o- which in Sanskrit becomes -a-, producing the thematic stem.

-Declension of a thematic stem is less complicated owing to the fact that a host of Sandhi rules apply no more, and the later stages of the Sanskrit language see an increase in the profusion of thematic nouns.
+Declension of a thematic stem is less complicated as a host of Sandhi rules apply no more, and the later stages of the Sanskrit language see an increase in the profusion of thematic nouns.
 Thus in classical Sanskrit, the thematic pā́da-s is more likely to be found than its athematic predecessor.

 Cases

 Sanskrit nouns are declined for eight cases: